artecs-group/RVfpga-sim-addons/Computer_Fundamentals/RiscvArchitectureAssembly/README.md

 ---

 ## RISC-V Instruction Format
-Do the following basic tests to understand the instruction format used in RISC-V. These examples are based on the slides provided at: [SlidesModule4](https://www.fdi.ucm.es/profesor/mendias/FC2/FC2module4.pdf).
+Each instruction format is first explained theoretically using the slides available at [SlidesModule4](https://www.fdi.ucm.es/profesor/mendias/FC2/FC2module4.pdf).
+After studying each instruction format, students must perform the corresponding test from the list below.

 ### Instruction ```sub```